 - The University does not rent or sell personally identifiable University data to anyone.
 Per a contractual agreement, the University does provide data on students 18 years and older to the University's affinity credit card company for promotional mailings, usually a couple times per year.
 The University also provides data on graduates for use by the Missouri State Alumni Association and Missouri State Foundation so that graduates can receive regular information about their alma mater.

 If the Chief Information Officer believes a system has been compromised, the University will notify the authorized users.

 However, the University does not attempt to protect data that have been made public by a user or generic data that are not personalized to a specific user.
 Examples of generic data include log files, network jack data and IP address assignments.
 Additionally, the University cannot guarantee the security of commercial wireless services.

 Authorized users also play a key role in protecting data and records.
-They should not share their personal identification number (PIN) or password with others.
-Also, they should close the web browser every time they finish using a web application that required a PIN for access and log off their accounts when they finish using a computer.
+They should not share their passwords with others.
+Also, they should close the web browser every time they finish using a web application that required a password for access and logoff their accounts when they finish using a computer.

 The University will disclose all University records, including electronic records, with these exceptions: